lawrencewoodman/sblasm/README.md

 SUBLEQ
 ------
 SUBLEQ is a computer architecture that has only one instruction: SUBLEQ.
-The instruction stands for Subtract and Branch if less than or Equal to zero.
+The instruction stands for _SUbtract and Branch if Less than or EQual to zero_.
 Because there is only one instruction, only the operands are specified, which consist of 3 memory addresses that are acted on as follows:

 ```` text
 SUBLEQ a, b, c